3dfxdev/EDGE/edge/README.txt

 Console commands:
-  CRC  <lump>          Computes the CRC value of a wad lump.
+   args  ...
+Just prints the arguments (for testing) crc   <lump>           Computes the CRC value of a wad lump dir  [<path> <mask>]   Display contents of a directory
-  EXEC  <filename>     Executes the console commands in file.
-  PLAYSOUND  <sound>   Plays the sound.
-  QUIT                 Quit EDGE (pops up a query message).
-  SET  <cvar> <val>    Set console variable to a new value.
-  TYPEOF  <cvar>       Displays the type of a console variable.

-  * The SET command can be used with no options, which displays all known variables (and their values), or just the cvar name, which displays the value of that variable.
+   exec  <filename>       Executes console commands from a file help                   Prints a summary of console usage playsound  <sound>     Plays the sound resetvars              Reset all cvars and settings showcmds               Show all console commands showvars [-l]          Show all console variables
+   showjoysticks          Show all available joysticks showfiles              Show all loaded files showlumps <file>       Show all lumps in a wad file type  <filename>       Displays the contents of a text file version                Show the EDGE version warp  <mapname>        Jump to a new map (like IDCLEV cheat) quit                   Quit EDGE (pops up a query message)

+Console variables:

 **** CREDITS ****